Home » Painted Furniture » Small Tables Painted White | Five Tutorials

 Caromal Colours Toner was used to antique the white paint Petticoat Junktion

 Then it got toned.
+The toner gives depth to the painted finish and keeps it from looking plain jane.
 I only applied the Caromal Colours Toner to the front legs, top edges, top, and shelf fronts.

 Isn’t it cute!
 Last day of the white furniture marathon.
 Did you have a favorite?
 Was table number one too distressed for you?